juanluisrosaramos/mtcnn_face_detector/README.md

 - box: bouding box, 2D float tensor with format [[y1, x1, y2, x2], ...]
 - prob: confidence, 1D float tensor with format [x, ...]
 - landmarks: face landmarks, 2D float tensor with format[[y1, y2, y3, y4, y5, x1, x2, x3, x4, x5], ...]

-# Note
-- The mtcnn.pb is not compatible with tensorflow with version 1.12.
-You can use mtcnn_1.12.pb or consider to convert the model your self.
-- Because the model is designed to work with opencv, so the input image format is BGR instead of RGB.
-If you prefer RGB, you can modify the convert script and convert the model yourself.
-- The convert code make the model more suitable for tensorflow and opencv by modifying the model's parameters.